elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-transformations-affect-the-positions-of-vertices-in-a-geometric-figure.md

 url: /learn/mathematics/questions/how-do-transformations-affect-the-positions-of-vertices-in-a-geometric-figure
 score: -1.0
 related_article1:
-    id: 162313
+    id: 162217
+    title: >-
-    title: Why are rigid transformations important in determining congruence?
+        Why are rigid transformations important in determining congruence?
     subject: Mathematics
     url: /learn/mathematics/questions/why-are-rigid-transformations-important-in-determining-congruence
 related_article2:
-    id: 162327
+    id: 162320
-    title: What strategies can be used to match the orientation of two figures?
+    title: >-
+        What is the significance of the order of operations in a sequence of transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-strategies-can-be-used-to-match-the-orientation-of-two-figures
+    url: /learn/mathematics/questions/what-is-the-significance-of-the-order-of-operations-in-a-sequence-of-transformations
 related_article3:
-    id: 162325
+    id: 162330
+    title: >-
-    title: How does the center of rotation affect the outcome of a rotation transformation?
+        What is the role of the center of rotation in a rotation transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-does-the-center-of-rotation-affect-the-outcome-of-a-rotation-transformation
+    url: /learn/mathematics/questions/what-is-the-role-of-the-center-of-rotation-in-a-rotation-transformation
 related_article4:
-    id: 162228
+    id: 162227
-    title: How do you interpret changes in coordinates when a figure is translated?
+    title: >-
+        What is the standard notation for translation in transformations?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-interpret-changes-in-coordinates-when-a-figure-is-translated
+    url: /learn/mathematics/questions/what-is-the-standard-notation-for-translation-in-transformations
 related_article5:
-    id: 162222
+    id: 162330
-    title: How do you plot a point on the coordinate plane?
+    title: >-
+        What is the role of the center of rotation in a rotation transformation?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-plot-a-point-on-the-coordinate-plane
+    url: /learn/mathematics/questions/what-is-the-role-of-the-center-of-rotation-in-a-rotation-transformation
 ---

 &nbsp;